Mt. SAC Important Message

 • The student will differentiate various healthcare environments.

-• Identify healthcare professions and settings involved in patient care and describe their roles and interrelationships.
+• Identify healthcare professions and settings involved in patient care.

 • Explain professional responsibilities, career opportunities, credentialing, and the benefits of continuing education in radiologic technology practice.